it-academyproject/ERP-Frontend-Angular/README.md

 13. Modify .gitignore, to ignore node_modules, when pushing to GitHub.
 NOTE: Remember to use the command npm update, to download node-modules as stated in package.json of your Angular project, when you're cloning a repo to local.
 But never push node-modules to GitHiub, since the folder is too big sized.
-So just add this lines to top of .gitignore file: '
+So just add this lines to top of .gitignore file:
-# dependencies

 /node_modules
-'

 NOTE: In Visual Studio Code, ignored files and olders apperar in gray color in project tree And as said before, download node-modules for your project, if you havn't yet: npm update